The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR are stated in its Preamble:

-- The people of Ontario have as a common goal the protection, conservation and restoration of the natural environment for the benefit of present and future generations.
+- The people of Ontario have as a common goal, the protection, conservation and restoration of the natural environment for the benefit of the present and future generations.

-While the government has the primary responsibility for achieving this goal, Ontarians should have the means to ensure that it is achieved in an effective, timely, open and fair manner.
+While the government has the primary responsibility for achieving this goal, the people should have means to ensure that it is achieved in an effective, timely, open and fair manner.

 The purposes of the Act are:

-- To provide sustainability of the environment by the means provided in the Act; and
+- provide sustainability of the environment by the means provided in the Act; and,

-- To protect the right to a healthful environment by the means provided in the Act.
+- protect the right to a healthful environment by the means provided in the Act.